 Mandlovu in the Global Kitchen – Sushi Making Adventure in Japan

 The pinnacle of our sushi-making adventure was the hand rolled sushi, which proved to be quite the challenge.
 Let me just say I will never complain about paying a bit more for those pieces of hand rolled sushi.
-Getting that perfect firm cuboid shape that would hold my toppings correctly was not easy.
+Getting that perfect cuboid shape that would hold my toppings was not easy.
 Professional sushi chefs dedicate 5-10years in training.
 I’m sure a pretty chunk of that time is learning how to prepare hand rolled sushi.

 Menu included: